Merry Christmas from Hoosier Access

 I write this as someone who struggles with these challenges.
 In campaigns I have a hard time not seeing red when interacting with people from the opposing camp.
 That said, with time and distance from those direct conflicts I’ve come to like and respect many of the people I have worked against.
 I’m just as guilty as anyone else, but hope to find ways to change it.
 I hope others feel the same and will join me, or those who have already made the commitment will share their wisdom as to how to get it done.

 Merry Christmas and Happy New Year to one and all!
+I give all the tablets from the store!!!

 This post was tagged under: Indiana Politics